nathan-bottomley/eleventy-plugin-podcaster/docs/size-and-duration.md

 But if you host your site on a Jamstack provider and it's building your site for you, it won't have access to a directory like that.
 (Your podcast files are too big to store in your repository.)

-So you can run your build locally first, and then commit the resulting `episodesData.json` file to your repository.
-If you do that, the build process on your host will use the information there to work our your episodes' size and duration.
+And so with **Podcaster** you can run your build locally first and then commit the resulting `episodesData.json` file to your repository.
+If you do that, the build process on your host will use the information in that file to work our the size and duration of your episodes.

 ## Skipping the process

-**Podcaster** will analyse your MP3 files only once during a `--serve` session.
+When Eleventy is running in `--serve` mode,**Podcaster** will analyse your MP3 files only once during a session.
 To get it to run the analysis again, you need to restart the web server.

-If you don't want to run the analysis process during a build, you can just set the environment variable `SKIP_EPISODE_CALCULATIONS` to `true`.
+If you don't want to run the analysis during a build, you can just set the environment variable `SKIP_EPISODE_CALCULATIONS` to `true`.

 ```sh
 SKIP_EPISODE_CALCULATIONS=true npx @11ty/eleventy --serve